jacekkowalczyk82/my-debian/README.md

-# My Custom Kali Linux Distribution
+# My Custom Kali/Debian Linux Distribution

 * The goal of this project is to create custom debian or debian based distribution iso
 * This repo is a place for manuals, scripts and configs.